 A pet-friendly garden requires shelter, shade, security, plenty of water, an exercise area for your pet and secure fencing with no potential escape routes.
 “Position your pet's shelter somewhere dry, in half shade, half sun, off the ground and sheltered from direct sun, wind and rain,” says Dr Leigh Davidson from Your Vet Online.
 Large shrubs, trees or garden umbrellas can also provide shelter, while a shallow paddling pool can help to cool your dog in hot weather.

 Play is also important.
 Cats can be entertained with hanging toys and scratching posts made of recycled tree limbs.
 Plant areas where your cat can snoop, prowl and shelter from the summer sun.
-Angie Thomas, horticulture consultant to Yates, suggests building an outdoor playpen for smaller pets such as rabbits and guinea pigs.
+Yates Horticulture Consultant Angie Thomas suggests building an outdoor playpen for smaller pets such as rabbits and guinea pigs.
 “But never leave them unsupervised,” she adds.
 “Sit next to them with a cup of tea, as they can be a target for potential predators, such as cats, foxes and dogs.”

-Veterinarian Leigh is no stranger to calls from pet owners worried their pet has been poisoned by a plant or chemical in the garden.
-“With pets increasingly becoming a part of the family, it’s important to know how to make our gardens safe for our companion animals,” she says.
+Veterinarian Dr Davidson is no stranger to calls from pet owners worried their pet has been poisoned by a plant or chemical in the garden.
+“With pets increasingly becoming a part of the family, it's important to know how to make our gardens safe for our companion animals,” she says.

 Watch your water features.
 If you have a pond, place wire mesh over the top to prevent small pets falling in, or install a ramp as an escape route.
 Also watch for exposed electrical cords, which dogs might be tempted to chew on.